XaviMV/binary-wave-file-decodifier/hacking thermometer.md

+# Goal

+I have a wireless thermometer that I will try to hack since the wireless temperature sensor uses the same frequency as an antenna I can use with an arduino.

 # The thermometer

 This thermometer communicates with a wireless sensor that emits information in the radio frequency of 433Mhz, a very common frequency since it is unregulated in the EU.